IceFireCode/SmellyRover/NOTES.md

 ## 🍅 Pomodoro 3

-[ ] improve turnLeft and turnRight code when we have enum for Direction, getting rid of else statements
+[x] improve turnLeft and turnRight code when we have enum for Direction, getting rid of else statements [x] merge turnLeft and turnRight functions

 ## 🍅 Pomodoro 4